ibm-cloud-docs/dns-svcs/custom-resolver.md

 {: note}

 The following status definitions apply to the resolver locations:
 * **Up** - when the resolver location is functioning.
 * **Down** - when the resolver location is not functioning.

 The following status definitions apply to the custom resolver:
 * **Healthy** - when all resolver locations are `Up`, the status is `Healthy`.
 * **Degraded** - when there is more than one resolver location, and one is `Up` but another is `Down`, then the status changes to `Degraded`.
 * **Critical** - when all resolver locations are `Down`, the status changes to `Critical`.

 ## Custom resolvers limitations
 {: #cr-limits}

 The following limitations exist for the custom resolvers feature:

 * Each VPC can have a maximum of one custom resolver.
-  * Each custom resolver can have a maximum of 2 locations.
+* Each custom resolver can have a maximum of 2 locations, either within the same subnet or in different subnets.
 * Each custom resolver can have a maximum of 15 forwarding rules.
 * You cannot delete the subnet used for the custom resolver.
 * For the beta period, you must manually add rules to your security groups to allow traffic from your virtual server instance to the resolver location virtual server instance.